-b) that, according to the Global Findex Study of the World Bank, more than half of adults in the poorest 40 per cent of households in developing countries1 were still without accounts in 2014 and, moreover, the gender gap in bank-account ownership is not significantly narrowing: in 2011, 47 per cent of women and 54 per cent of men had an account; in 2014, 58 per cent of women had an account, compared to 65 per cent of men, while at the regional level the gender gap is largest in South Asia, where 37 per cent of women have an account compared to 55 per cent of men;
+b) that, according to the Global Findex Study of the World Bank, more than half of adults in the poorest 40 per cent of households in developing countries1 were still without accounts in 2017 and, moreover, the gender gap in bank-account ownership is not significantly narrowing: in 2011, 47 per cent of women and 54 per cent of men had an account; in 2014, 58 per cent of women had an account, compared to 65 per cent of men; in 2017, 65 per cent of women had an account, compared to 72 per cent of men;

-c) that one way to bridge this financial inclusion gap is through information communication technology (ICT), particularly mobile phone technologies: currently, Sub-Saharan Africa is the only region where on average more than 10 per cent of adults report having a mobile money account;
+c) that one way to bridge this financial inclusion gap is through information communication technology (ICT), particularly mobile phone technologies: currently, Sub-Saharan Africa is the only region where on average more than 10 per cent of adults report having a mobile money account; financial services using ICT are expanding in developing countries within Asia, the Pacific and Africa regions;

+d) that, according to the ITU-T Focus Group on Digital Financial Services (FG DFS), offer great potential to meet the financial needs of poor and unbanked consumers.
+Using agents and digital channels for financial transactions can lower costs by as much as 90 per cent compared to similar transactions conducted in physical branches of financial service providers (SPs).
+The adoption of DFS has resulted in a dramatic increase in financial inclusion;

+e) that digital financial services increase women's income and social participation in developing countries, thereby increasing gender equality;

-d) Resolution 55 (Rev. Hammamet 2016) of this assembly, on promoting gender equality in ITU Telecommunication Standardization Sector (ITU-T) activities;
+f) Resolution 55 (Rev. Hammamet 2016) of this assembly, on promoting gender equality in ITU Telecommunication Standardization Sector (ITU-T) activities;

-e) that the purposes of the Union include to foster collaboration among the membership for the harmonious development of telecommunications, sharing of best practices and enabling services to be offered at lowest possible cost;
+g) that the purposes of the Union include to foster collaboration among the membership for the harmonious development of telecommunications, sharing of best practices and enabling services to be offered at lowest possible cost;

-f) Resolution 1353 (Geneva, 2012) of the ITU Council, which recognizes that telecommunications and ICTs are essential components for developed and developing countries in achieving sustainable development, and instructs the Secretary-General, in collaboration with the Directors of the Bureaux, to identify new activities to be undertaken by ITU to support developing countries in achieving sustainable development through telecommunications and ICTs,
+h) Resolution 1353 (Geneva, 2012) of the ITU Council, which recognizes that telecommunications and ICTs are essential components for developed and developing countries in achieving sustainable development, and instructs the Secretary-General, in collaboration with the Directors of the Bureaux, to identify new activities to be undertaken by ITU to support developing countries in achieving sustainable development through telecommunications and ICTs,

 recognizing